uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 #### Team Declarations

 All teams must be declared at least **one week before the due date**.
+You may team up with other students in your section ONLY.
 To declare your team, you will complete an assignment on Gradescope called **"HWX - Team Declaration"** where X is the number of the assignment.
 The document simply requires the names and computing IDs of everyone on the team (as well as their Github name).
 Example:

 ```text
 Aaron A Aaronson: abc2def - Aaron2xSon